- Discover EaseUS

 Step 3.
 Format the hard drive to restore its full capacity and set NTFS as its file system.

 You are now good to use this drive and save files on it again.
 For more details, check out the article about the pen drive not showing files for help.

-In this guide, we explained to you why your hard drive or external hard drive is not showing up on Windows PC.
-We also provided solutions and fixes to help you make the used external or internal hard drive, and new hard drives show up again without losing any data.
+In this guide, we explained to you why your hard drive or external hard drive is not showing up on your Windows PC.
+We also provided solutions and fixes to help you make the used external or internal hard drives and new hard drives show up again without losing any data.

 Sometimes, you may encounter the same issue on a USB drive, SD card, etc. These fixes are applicable to resolve this error on USB, SD card, etc., devices.